-With an annual throughput capacity of 48 million tons, Norfolk Southern’s Pier 6 at Lamberts Point in Norfolk, Virginia is one of the largest coal transloading facilities in the world.
-As a round-the-clock facility built around precision logistics, there’s little tolerance for disruption or downtime.
+With an annual throughput capacity of 48 million tons, Norfolk Southern’s Pier 6 at Lamberts Point in Norfolk, Virginia is one of the largest coal trans-loading facilities in the world.
+As an around-the-clock facility built around precision logistics, there’s little tolerance for disruption or downtime.

 CJGeo performed DCP testing at the site in order to quantify the depth of voids below the pavement adjacent to the sinkholes.
 The DCP testing showed that in addition to large voids visible from the sinkholes immediately below the pavement, there were large pockets of voids down to 15’ below the surface.

 CJGeo crews then used CJGrout 35NHV61, a hydro insensitive, NSF-certified geotechnical polyurethane to fill all voids and restore stability to the area.
 The grouting work took five hours onsite to install 3400 pounds of material, with zero disruption to operations.

 Facing a similar challenge?
 Give us a shout or shoot us a text.

 |d: 804-471-3022||d: 804-404-2683|